hazardland/db.php/readme.md

 This are two stupid static html files and we can totally consider them as **views**.
 In {product_name} there goes actual product name.
 When user clicks "Buy product" we will have page and product variables incoming in our script.
 Congratulations you know what views are !

-But how to use that views in actual task ?
+But how to use that views in actual task?
 Here we need a controller.
 Let us assume we are so stupid we build our entire site php script in only index.php?

 #### index.php
 ```php